miguelcobain/ember-css-transitions/tests/dummy/app/templates/docs/insert-destroy.md

 Each individual class can also be specified independently like below.

-*This does not work with Animate/ Tailwind enter/ enterActive and leave/ leaveActive are applied at the same time.
-Whichever one is last in the stylesheet wins*

-*Here, using Tailwind inspired classes, fading in works but fading out does not. 😢*

 {{#docs-demo as |demo|}}
   {{#demo.example name="insert-destroy-verbose.hbs"}}
     <button class="docs-btn" {{on "click" (action (mut this.show2) (not show2))}}>